-<< Click to Display Table of Contents >> Navigation: Getting Started Tutorials - MechDesigner > Elements, Symbols, Dialog-boxes, and Parameters > About element references |
+<< Click to Display Table of Contents >> Navigation: Getting Started Tutorials - MechDesigner > Elements, Symbols, Dialogs, and Parameters > About element references |

-To delete an element, ...
+To delete an element ...

-To open the Reference Elements dialog-box
+To open the Reference Elements dialog

 2.Right-click the element

-3.Click Show Element references in the contextual-menu.
+3.Click “Show Element references” in the shortcut-menu.

 Example 1: Reference-Elements of a CAD-Line: